Complete Financial Questionnaire

 How much more you will have to pay is called the life insurance loading, and I won’t know how much this is until the insurer reviews your medical report.

-If you’re under forty, it’s more difficult than if you’re now in your 40s.
+If you’re under forty, it’s more difficult to get cover.

-The insurers won’t cover someone under age 30 with Hypertrophic Obstructive Cardiomyopathy.
+The insurers won’t cover someone under age 30 with Hypertrophic Obstructive Cardiomyopathy (HCM)

 However, cover may be possible for someone over age 30, with idiopathic/familial HCM.